cmgoffena13/etl-watcher/README.md

 ## Contributing

-We welcome contributions to Watcher!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started, our development process, and how to submit pull requests.
+I welcome contributions to Watcher!
+Please see the [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started, the development process, and how to submit pull requests.

 ### Quick Start for Contributors
 1. Fork the repository